codeskills-dev/bootcamp-submissions/submissions/project-2.md

 # Project-2 submissions

-Here's a list of all the amazing submissions of our members at [Codeskills](https://codeskills.dev) who have completed this project.
+Here's a list of all the amazing submissions from our members at [Codeskills](https://codeskills.dev) who have completed this project.
 Feel free to add your submission if you've completed this project

 <!-- FORMAT -->
 <!--